 - provision of opportunities for elite athletes and performers to demonstrate understanding of missed class content;

-- allowing examinations externally where appropriate examination conditions have been established, in accordance with the Examinations Policy and Procedures and the EAFUP Guiding Principles;
+- allowing examinations externally where appropriate examination conditions have been established, in accordance with the Examinations Policy and Procedures and the EAEN Guiding Principles;

 - provision of advice on course progression and unit selection.